sonodima/discover/readme.md

 You can build this project on either Windows or Linux.
 <br>
-The shared library build allows you to use it inside your existing projects.
-An example of how to use it this way is DiscoverSharp inside of the bindings folder.
+The shared library build allows you to use it within your existing projects.
+An example of how to use it this way is DiscoverSharp inside the bindings folder.

 ### Prerequisites